-- 1. Conduct Students who are involved in extra-curricular activities and represent McClusky Public School are required to conduct themselves properly at all times. - 2.
+- 1. Conduct Students who are involved in extra-curricular activities and represent McClusky-Goodrich Public School are required to conduct themselves properly at all times. - 2.
 The faculty member in charge of groups has complete authority over the group under their supervision. - 3.
-Transportation Students who are members of athletic teams, musical organizations, speech, etc. must be transported by a school bus or van. - 4.
+Transportation Students who are members of athletic teams, musical organizations, speech, etc. must be transported by a school bus or van, when provided.
+Other arrangements may be made with a signed liability waiver. - 4.
 Students shall not be allowed to ride in any other vehicles, unless it is with their parents or another parent, with the parent's permission and the supervisor has been notified.